BlueBrain/morph-validator/README.rst

 ===============
 This project is a collection of various modules for morphology validation.

-- ``features`` module allows to extract morphology features, analyze, and validate them .
+- `features` module allows to extract morphology features.
+- `zscores` module allows to validate the extracted features.
-- ``spatial`` module validates morphologies spatially in a given volume of space (voxel data).
+- `spatial` module validates morphologies spatially in a given volume of space (voxel data).

 Installation